Sean White (American football)

-Sean Michael White (born November 10, 1995) is an American college football quarterback who formerly played for the Auburn Tigers.
+Sean Michael White (born November 10, 1995) is an American former college football player who was a quarterback for the Auburn Tigers.
 White ranks third in Auburn history for career passing efficiency and fourth in completion percentage.

-High school career
+Early life

-White attended Chaminade-Madonna in Hollywood, Florida before transferring to University School for his senior year.
-He finished his high school career as one of Broward County’s all-time leading passers, throwing for over 8,400 yards and 117 TDs.
+White attended high school at Chaminade-Madonna in Hollywood, Florida before transferring to University School for his senior year.
+He is one of Broward County’s all-time leading passers, throwing for over 8,400 yards and 117 TDs in his high school career.
 He was named 1st-Team All-Florida twice and 1st-Team All-Broward three times.

-In 2013, White won the Elite 11 competition MVP, competing against top QBs from across the country such as Deshaun Watson, Kyle Allen, DeShone Kizer, and Will Grier.
-White was also QB of the South Florida Express, a summer 7-on-7 team with top South Florida prospects and QB alumni that include Teddy Bridgewater and Geno Smith.
-After his senior season, he was named MVP of the 2014 Under Armour All-America Game completing 10/12 passes for 156 yards and a touchdown.
+White won the Elite 11 Finals MVP award in 2013, competing against top high school quarterbacks such as Deshaun Watson, Will Grier, DeShone Kizer, and Kyle Allen.
+White also led The South Florida Express in 2013, a 7-on-7 team that has featured many of South Florida’s top prospects, including past quarterbacks Teddy Bridgewater and Geno Smith.
+After his senior season, White was named MVP of the 2014 Under Armour All-America Game completing 10/12 passes for 156 yards and a touchdown.

 White was rated a 4-star recruit by Rivals.com and 247sports, noting strengths in intangibles, instincts, and arm talent, with weaknesses in physical size and speed.
 He committed to Auburn University to play college football.

 College career

 White redshirted his first year at Auburn in 2014.

-In 2015, White began as backup to Jeremy Johnson, but was named starter after three weeks.
+In 2015, White began the season as backup to Jeremy Johnson, but was named starter after three weeks.
 He made his first collegiate start against Mississippi State and Dak Prescott.
-White went on to start six games in 2015, becoming the first freshman QB in Auburn history to pass for 250+ yards in three straight games (Ole Miss, Kentucky, Arkansas), and the first Auburn QB to do so since Dameyune Craig in 1997.
+White would start six games in 2015, becoming the first freshman in Auburn history to throw for 250+ yards in three consecutive games (Ole Miss, Kentucky, Arkansas), and the first Auburn QB to do so since Dameyune Craig in 1997.
 Injuries caused him to miss the final games of the regular season, including the Iron Bowl.

-Prior to the 2016 season, White was publicly named the starter by Gus Malzahn after battling Johnson and JUCO transfer John Franklin III, but all three quarterbacks took meaningful snaps in the season opener against Clemson.
+Before the 2016 season, White was publicly named the starter by Gus Malzahn after battling Johnson and JUCO transfer John Franklin III, but all three quarterbacks took meaningful snaps in the opener against Clemson.
 White would take control of the job a few weeks later in a home win over LSU.